Skip to content

 • Arts/Humanities: 1 credit

-• Electives: 3 credits (may be taken in any content area - must include 1 Technology course)
+• Electives: 3 credits (may be taken in any content area)

 Students take all their courses entirely online through the academy.
 All courses they take are administered by VHS Learning, a nonprofit organization which operates the school.